-With six dependents at home, my parents never financially planned for something like this to occur, as they were disinherited entirely during this heartbreaking process.
+With six dependents at home, my parents never financially planned for something like this to occur.
+They were disinherited entirely during this heartbreaking process.
 However, disinheritance meant nothing to my parents.
 To this day, no one knows why my grandparents did what they did.
 Three years went by without any form of communication between my parents and them.
 It took a long time for me to grasp and understand the reality of the situation.

-My younger brother, Nathan, and I agreed to move out there with my dad to start middle school at Mile High Academy, while my mom and other siblings stayed back to tie up loose ends while my older brothers graduated from high school.
+My younger brother, Nathan, and I agreed to move out there with my dad to start middle school at Mile High Academy.
+At this time, my mom and other siblings stayed back to tie up loose ends while my older brothers graduated from high school.

-A month before the three of us were scheduled to move to Denver, my family got a call from a pastor in Oregon informing us that my grandpa was on his death bed and had requested that we visit him.
+A month before the three of us were scheduled to move to Denver, my family got a call from a pastor in Oregon.
+He informed us that my grandpa was on his death bed and had requested that we visit him.
 I remember breaking down in tears after hearing this news because I wasn’t ready to see them again, especially under these circumstances.
 I was shaky, nervous and, quite frankly, really scared to see them again.

 My grandma led us down the long, dark hallway to my grandpa’s room.
 He was not able to speak and was breathing through an oxygen tank on a hospital bed.
 Seeing him in such bad health scared me and made me angry at how this separation managed to go on for so long.

 As time passed, I remained in distant contact with them while I continued school in Denver.
-It had been seven months since the reconciliation and I came back to Oregon to visit during my spring break.
+It had been seven months since the reconciliation, and I came back to Oregon to visit during my spring break.
 My family got together at the end of my break to spend time with my grandpa.
 I remember the weather being dark, gloomy and raining.
-When we were about to leave his bedside for the night, he pulled me aside with his cane as everyone else left the room and he apologized for what they had done.
-He said he loved me very much, and I gave him a hug as if it were the last since I wasn’t sure when I would see him again; I was leaving for Denver to start school again the next day.
+When we were about to leave his bedside for the night, he pulled me aside with his cane as everyone else left the room.
+He apologized for what they had done and said he loved me very much.
+I gave him a hug as if it were the last since I wasn’t sure when I would see him again; I was leaving for Denver to start school again the next day.

 Upon arriving in Denver, I received the news that my grandpa was rushed to the hospital with congestive heart failure.
 He died at the age of 84, the same day I left.
-I was devastated and struck with my first feeling of loss and grief.
+Struck with my first feeling of loss and grief, I was devastated.
 I remember being thankful to have reconciled with them before his death.
 I just wished I could have gotten the last three years of wasted time back.